Portuguese verb TER is the one you're going to use more than any other.

 Tem uma mesa aqui?
 Is there a table here?

-*Note in this last example that TER is used to ask, is there? and to say, there is!
+*** The last example is used to ask, is there?

 Tem internet aqui?
 Is there internet here?